ProactiveProgrammers/www.proactiveprogrammers.com/docs/data-abstraction/schedule-data-abstraction.md

 - How can I use the processes of software testing and debugging to establish a confidence in the correctness of a Python program?

+### Next Steps

+- Read chapter 8 of *Introduction to Computation and Programming Using Python*
 - Check out the [course slides](/slides/data-abstraction/software-testing/) for a detailed investigation of these chapters!
 - Run the Jupyter notebooks in `data-abstraction/software-testing/` with:
     - :material-language-python: [Jupyter Lite](https://proactiveprogrammers.com/live/)
     - :material-google: [Google Colab](https://githubtocolab.com/ProactiveProgrammers/www.proactiveprogrammers.com)
         - :material-notebook-edit-outline: [Perform Debugging and Testing](https://githubtocolab.com/ProactiveProgrammers/www.proactiveprogrammers.com/blob/master/files/data-abstraction/software-testing/explore-software-testing.ipynb){:target="_blank"}

-### Next Steps

-- Chapters 8 of *Introduction to Computation and Programming Using Python*

 ???+ note "Technical Concepts"